 However, having been built over 25 years ago, the cabins needed upgrading to demonstrate and teach about sustainable living most effectively.
 With the first phase of this work done, CAT needed to start Phase Two, so approached the Naturesave Trust.
 The Trust contributed £2,000 towards the cost of upgrading the heating system.
 This enabled the team at CAT to install modern stoves that will better represent state-of-the-art renewable heating systems, improve the comfort of the cabins, and be much more efficient.

-Please see CAT’s website for information about all aspects of their work, or contact email@example.com.
+Please see cat.org.uk for more information and about all aspects of their work, or contact firstname.lastname@example.org.